neilchaudhuri/vidya-website/content/consulting.md

 technical goals, market forces, and so on.
 It takes the right kind of approach to tackle the challenges that arise and produce high-quality software fast.

-We specialize in [lean]((/categories/lean)) and [agile](/categories/agile) software development.
+We specialize in Design Thinking and [lean]((/categories/lean)) and [agile](/categories/agile) software development.
 We know those terms are hard to disambiguate.
 We can help.

 Our personnel are [PMP](/tags/pmp)- and [Scrum](/tags/scrum)-certified.

-We also have experience addressing the challenges of building software in United States government classified facilities.

 If you would like to discuss consulting opportunities, please [contact](/contact) us.